-

 Heavy rain and soft soil are common in Missouri.

-Colorado faces more wind and snow load.
+Colorado deals more with wind and snow load.

 Trees respond to stress similarly in both states.